-The LNS is a public institution, managed by a Board of Directors.
-The management of the Laboratory is entrusted to a director assisted by the executive Executive committee and a scientific council.
+The LNS is a public institution, managed by a board of directors.
+The management of the Laboratory is entrusted to a director assisted by the executive committee and a scientific advisory board.

 The LNS’s multidisciplinary emphasizes excellence, quality and professionalism at all levels so that it can fully assume its role as national reference laboratory serving the population as defined by law.
 The LNS provides scientific diagnostics and expertise, carrys out analytical tests, functions as a reference laboratory, analyzes health hazards, provides genetic counseling, supports local authorities and engages in education and research.
 The passionate, highly qualified and multidisciplinary team that makes up the staff of the laboratory places the patient and his health at the center of all his priorities.
 It is by innovating that we carry out our public health mission.